 - Functional tests

-Your samples should be close (or virtually the same as) your final product, so now is a good time to get your audience’s feedback on them before you commit to a full production run.
+Your samples should be close (or virtually the same as) your final product, so now is a good time to get your target market’s feedback on them before you commit to a full production run.

-Your audience is a wealth of knowledge, and since they’re the ones who are going to be purchasing your product, you want your product to be everything they want it to be.
+Your target market has a wealth of knowledge they can share.
+Since they’re the ones who are going to be purchasing your product, you want your product to be everything they want it to be.
 So show them your product and see what they think!
-Plus, your audience might catch flaws in your product that you may not have noticed.
+Plus, your potential customers might catch flaws in your product that you may not have noticed.

-If you already have an audience, you could reach out to them directly either on social media or in an email or however you communicate with them.
+If you already have a customer base, you could reach out to them directly either on social media or in an email or however you communicate with them.
 Otherwise, work with a focus group of your target market to get unbiased, thoughtful feedback on your product.
 This option might be more costly, but it will likely get you very valuable feedback on your product.
+User stories will be key in ensuring that people like your product and are willing to buy it.
+So, add market research to the design process to ensure there’s a real customer base for your creation.

 Get Your Manufacturer’s Input